You can read a downloadable version of this article: Job Skills Training for Juvenile Offenders: An Analysis of SB 5370.

 Overview of SB 5370

-There are many different offenses that juveniles commit to become involved in the juvenile justice system.
-Juveniles come from many various family structures, living conditions, financial demographics, and over all environments that they live in.
+There are many different offenses that juveniles commit to becoming involved in the juvenile justice system.
+Juveniles come from many various family structures, living conditions, financial demographics, and overall environments that they live in.

 (1) the educational programs offered are occupationally based and provide a wide-range of prevocational skills necessary to career development; (2) the vocational skills obtained are transferable to entering the market; (3) the basic skill offerings include remedial and advanced skills in workplace communications, negotiation, teamwork, and problem solving.
 SB.
 5370, 2007